 How grades were awarded without exams

-This process applies to students entered for all our qualifications this summer, though there will be some necessary variation for modular qualifications.
+Where we issued calculated grades, we used a new standardisation process outlined by Ofqual.
+This process was applied to students entered for all our qualifications this summer, though there was some necessary variation for modular qualifications.

 Step 1: Schools provided information